-- Stalking includes repeatedly following, harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device or method that purposely or knowingly causes substantial emotional distress or reasonable fear of bodily injury or death.
+- Stalking includes repeatedly following, harassing, threatening, or intimidating another by telephone, mail, electronic communication, social media, or any other action, device, or method that purposely or knowingly causes substantial emotional distress or reasonable fear of bodily injury or death.

-- Retaliation is action taken by an accused individual or an action taken by a third party against any person because that person has opposed any practices forbidden under this policy or because that person has filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under this policy.
+- Retaliation is an action taken by an accused individual or an action taken by a third party against any person because that person has opposed any practices forbidden under this policy or because that person has filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under this policy.
 This includes action taken against a bystander who intervened to stop or attempt to stop discrimination, harassment, or sexual misconduct.
 Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual’s complaint or participation.
 Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this policy.

 Section 2: Consensual Relationships

-There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as faculty and student, supervisor and employee).
+There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as faculty and student, supervisor, and employee).
 These relationships may be less consensual than perceived by the individual whose position confers power.
 The relationship also may be viewed in different ways by each of the parties, particularly in retrospect.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic or sexual involvement, this past consent may not remove grounds for a later charge of a violation of applicable sections of this policy.
-Friends University does not wish to interfere with private choices regarding personal relationships when these relationships do not interfere with the goals and policies of the Friends University.
+Friends University does not wish to interfere with private choices regarding personal relationships when these relationships do not interfere with the goals and policies of Friends University.
 For the personal protection of members of this community, relationships in which power differentials are inherent (faculty-student, staff-student, administrator-student) are generally discouraged.

 Consensual romantic or sexual relationships in which one party maintains a direct supervisory or evaluative role over the other party are unethical.
-Therefore, persons with direct supervisory or evaluative responsibilities who are involved in such relationships must bring those relationships to the timely attention of their supervisor, and will likely result in the necessity to remove the employee from the supervisory or evaluative responsibilities, or shift a party out of being supervised or evaluated by someone with whom they have established a consensual relationship.
+Therefore, persons with direct supervisory or evaluative responsibilities who are involved in such relationships must bring those relationships to the timely attention of their supervisor, and will likely result in the necessity to remove the employee from the supervisory or evaluative responsibilities or shift a party out of being supervised or evaluated by someone with whom they have established a consensual relationship.
 This includes RAs and students over whom they have direct responsibility.
 While no relationships are prohibited by this policy, failure to self-report such relationships to a supervisor as required may result in disciplinary action for an employee.

 Section 3: Off-Campus Conduct

 Conduct that occurs off campus can be the subject of a complaint or report and will be evaluated to determine whether it violates this policy, e.g. if off-campus harassment has continuing effects that create a hostile environment on campus.
-Allegations of off-campus sexual misconduct are of particular concern, and should be brought to the University’s attention.
+Allegations of off-campus sexual misconduct are of particular concern and should be brought to the University’s attention.

-Section 4: Mandatory Employee Reporting of Sex-based Discrimination, Sexual Harassment and Sexual Misconduct Involving Students
+Section 4: Mandatory Employee Reporting of Sex-based Discrimination, Sexual Harassment, and Sexual Misconduct Involving Students

-In order to enable the University to respond effectively and to stop instances of sex-based discrimination, sexual harassment and sexual misconduct involving students at the University proactively, all University employees must, within 24 hours of receiving the information, report information they have about alleged or possible sex-based discrimination, sexual harassment, and sexual misconduct involving students to the Title IX Coordinator.
-Employees who are statutorily prohibited from reporting such information are exempt from these reporting requirements, including licensed health-care, counseling, or pastoral professionals.
-Please note that this policy does not reach curriculum or in any way prohibit or abridge the use of particular textbooks or curricular materials.
+In order to enable the University to respond effectively and to stop instances of sex-based discrimination, sexual harassment, and sexual misconduct involving students at the University proactively, all University employees must, within 24 hours of receiving the information, report information they have about alleged or possible sex-based discrimination, sexual harassment, and sexual misconduct involving students to the Title IX Coordinator.
+Employees who are statutorily prohibited from reporting such information are exempt from these reporting requirements, including licensed health care, counseling, or pastoral professionals.
+Please note that this policy does not reach the curriculum or in any way prohibit or abridge the use of particular textbooks or curricular materials.

 Upon receiving a report of alleged or possible sex-based discrimination, sexual harassment, or sexual misconduct, the Title IX Coordinator will evaluate the information received and determine what further action should be taken.
 The Title IX Coordinator will follow the procedures described in the Discrimination Grievance Procedures.
 The Title IX Coordinator will take steps, either directly with the complainant or through a reporting employee, to provide information about the University’s Discrimination Grievance Procedures, as well as available health and advocacy resources and options for criminal reporting.